SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Details of Numerical Experiments

 \section{Details of Numerical Experiments}

 In this section, we present details of the numerical simulations and the hyperparameters used in the main paper.
-All NFs are trained on a single \texttt{A100 NVIDIA GPU}, using \texttt{floating} precision.
-For the Hubbard model, however, \texttt{double} precision is used to ensure numerically stable estimation of the fermion determinant.
-The \texttt{Adam} optimizer is employed with a learning rate of \num{5e-4}.
+All NFs are trained on a single \text{A100 NVIDIA GPU}, using \text{floating} precision.
+For the Hubbard model, however, \text{double} precision is used to ensure numerically stable estimation of the fermion determinant.
+The \text{Adam} optimizer \cite{adam} is employed with a learning rate of \num{5e-4}.
 Additionally, a learning rate scheduler is used: if the standard deviation of the loss has not changed over the last 2000 epochs, the learning rate is multiplied by a factor of 0.92.
 The learning rate is bounded from below at \num{1e-6}.
-As discussed in~\Cref{sec:selfrepkl}, the KL divergence is modified by incorporating an estimate of the partition function, scaled by a factor $\gamma = 0.5$ in all experiments to ensure comparability across setups.
+As discussed in~\Cref{sec:reinforce}, the gradients are estimated with the REINFORCE algorithm for all experiments with SESaMo.
+For the VMoNF method, the number of NFs is chosen accordingly to the number of symmetry sectors, i.e., four in the Hubbard case and eight for the Gaussian Mixture Model.
+For the $\phi^4$ theory we chose eight NFs as there are no clear symmetry sectors for the $U(1)$ symmetry.
 The remaining experiment-specific hyperparameters are summarized in~\Cref{tab:hyperparams}.
+For FAB, the hyperparameters are chosen similarly, while for the Hubbard $18\times100$ system they are reduced to enable training on a single GPU.
+The number of training steps is chosen to match the training time of the other architectures.